w3c/webextensions/proposals/security_info_web_request.md

 ### Known Consumers

-This API would facilitate the migration of existing Firefox extensions to Chrome and other browsers that adopt this specification.
+This API would lay the groundwork for enabling the mentioned use-cases and facilitate the migration of existing Firefox extensions to Chrome and other browsers that adopt this specification.
 A notable example is [IndicateTLS](https://addons.mozilla.org/en-US/firefox/addon/indicatetls/), which relies on similar functionality.
+Note, that this extension requires more fields to be present and cannot be fully build in the current revisions of the API.

 ## Specification